Code-Institute-Submissions/haydal810-Milestone-Project-1/README.md

 - This project uses HTML and CSS programming languages.

+Other technologies used:
- - Cloud9 - This was used as the IDE for building the website.
+ - Cloud9 - This was used as the IDE for building the website. https://c9.io/login
- - BootstrapCDN - The project uses Bootstrap4 to simplify the structure of the website and make the website responsive easily.
+ - BootstrapCDN - The project uses Bootstrap4 to simplify the structure of the website and make the website responsive easily. https://getbootstrap.com/
- - Fontawesome - Used to provide icons from FontAwesome throughtout the site.
+ - Fontawesome - Used to provide icons from FontAwesome throughtout the site. https://fontawesome.com/
- - Google Fonts - The project uses Google fonts to style the website fonts.
+ - Google Fonts - The project uses Google fonts to style the website fonts. https://fonts.google.com/
- - AutoPrefixer - This project used AutoPrefixer to make sure the css code is valid for all browsers.
+ - AutoPrefixer - This project used AutoPrefixer to make sure the css code is valid for all browsers. https://autoprefixer.github.io/

-In this section, you should mention all of the languages, frameworks, libraries, and any other tools that you have used to construct this project.
-For each, provide its name, a link to its official site and a short sentence of why it was used.
+ - jQuery - This project uses jQuery to reference Javascript needed for the responsive navigation bar on every page. http://jquery.com/
+ - Popper.js - This project uses Popper.js to reference Javascript, needed for the responsive navbar. https://popper.js.org/

 ## Testing